 Bonjour et bienvenue!

-Take a look at the video below to hear 4 simple opinions in French:
+Take a look at the video below to find out about how comparisons work in French.